Jorge-Cano/slack-microservice/README.md

 # slack-microservice
 node.js microservice using slack's api

+Project Objective:
 Build a microservice-based system using Node.js.
-In the industry, Node.js is widely used to implement microservices that consume and provide APIs
+It's a real time event driven service that connects to slack's api along with other neat tools like natural language processing and ai

 Checkpoints:
 Using Slack APIs